DipanshuKakshapati/Superstore-Data-Analysis/README.md

 ## Credits

-- Dashboard developed by [Your Name].
+- Dashboard developed by Dipanshu Kakshapati.
-- Data preparation and database schema design inspired by the Superstore dataset.
+- Data preparation and database schema desigined by Dipanshu Kakshapati.

----

-Feel free to reach out for collaboration or feedback!